JoostvOphem/ai4mi_project/readme.md

 The project is based around the SegTHOR challenge data, which was kindly allowed by Caroline Petitjean (challenge organizer) to use for the course.
 The challenge was originally on the segmentation of different organs: heart, aorta, esophagus and trachea.
 ![Segthor Overview](segthor_overview.png)

-The synthetic dataset is generated randomly, whereas for Segthor it is required to put the file [`segthor_train.zip`](https://amsuni-my.sharepoint.com/:u:/g/personal/h_t_g_kervadec_uva_nl/EfMdFte7pExAnPwt4tYUcxcBbJJO8dqxJP9r-5pm9M_ARw?e=ZNdjee) (required a UvA account) in the `data/` folder.
-If the computer running it is powerful enough, the recipe for `data/SEGTHOR` can be modified in the [Makefile](Makefile) to enable multi-processing (`-p -1` option, see `python slice_segthor.py --help` or its code directly).

 ### How to replicate our results
 To replicate our results you must run the following command lines given that you already have the SEGTHOR datatset and the correct environment.